violapterin/dotfiles/notes/170125£€_Git_isn't_that_hard.md

 ### To Push

-To
+To push all commits from the local repo to the master branch in the remote repo (`origin`) whenever they have not been updated,

     $ git push origin master

-i.e., push commits from the local repo to the master branch in the remote repo (`origin`).
-Say yes, if you are asked that whether you should consider the RSA host key for GitHub's IP address as a safe one.
+Say yes, if, in the first time you push, you are asked that whether you should consider the RSA host key for GitHub's IP address as a safe one.

-If you have messed up something, and Git is unable to ancestral relation and thus refuses to push, you may try
+If you have messed up something, and Git is unable to figure out their ancestral relation and thus refuses to push, you may try

     $ git push origin master

-This forces everything in question in the local repo to overwrite its counterpart in the remote repo, and may cause the remote repo to lose data, so use it with caution.
+This forces every commit in question in the local repo to overwrite its counterpart in the remote repo, and may cause the remote repo to lose data, so think twice before using it.

 ## Branching and Manipulation